joergjo/kubeup/README.md

 # kubeup

-`kubeup` is a sample WebHook written in [Go](https://go.dev) to process Azure Kubernetes Service (AKS) [CloudEvents](https://cloudevents.io) that notify receivers of new Kubernetes versions being available in AKS.
-Refer to [Quickstart: Subscribe to Azure Kubernetes Service (AKS) events with Azure Event Grid (Preview)](https://docs.microsoft.com/en-us/azure/aks/quickstart-event-grid) and [WebHook Event delivery](https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery) if you want to learn more about the underlying concepts.
+`kubeup` is a sample webhook written in [Go](https://go.dev) to process Azure Kubernetes Service (AKS) [CloudEvents](https://cloudevents.io) that notify receivers of new Kubernetes versions being available in AKS.
+Refer to [Quickstart: Subscribe to Azure Kubernetes Service (AKS) events with Azure Event Grid](https://docs.microsoft.com/en-us/azure/aks/quickstart-event-grid) and [Webhook event delivery](https://docs.microsoft.com/en-us/azure/event-grid/webhook-event-delivery) if you want to learn more about the underlying concepts.

 Events received by `kubeup` are handled internally by a `Publisher`, which is a struct that holds a slice of `PublisherFunc` functions. `kubeup` provides various `PublisherFunc` implementations to handle these events:

 - Write to stderr using [zerolog](github.com/rs/zerolog).
+- Send an email using SMTP.
 - Send an email using the [Twilio SendGrid](https://sendgrid.com) API.
-- Send an email using SMTP.
 - Provide your own `PublisherFunc`.

 `kubeup` does _not_ implement any authorization (yet).
-For a production grade implemetation, you must [secure your WebHook endpoint with Azure AD](https://docs.microsoft.com/en-us/azure/event-grid/secure-webhook-delivery).
+For a production grade implemetation, you must [secure your webhook endpoint with Azure AD](https://docs.microsoft.com/en-us/azure/event-grid/secure-webhook-delivery).

 Since Azure Event Grid delivers events only to public endpoints, you must either run `kubeup` on an Azure service that allows you to expose a public endpoint (App Service, Container App, AKS, VMs, etc.), or use a reverse proxy service like [ngrok](https://ngrok.com) to route events to a local endpoint.